UppalaSravan/EnergyHUB/README.md

 Sensors should have a type attribute.
 And a sensor can have multiple types assigned to it.

 Some example of sensor types could be temperature, humidity, electricity.

-Try to complete the user stories below as best you can, and feel free to add in any features you'd like to see that may not be detailed here.
-The stories are purposefully vague and open to interpretation.

 ### User Stories: